Do you have a Strategy and Process for Inclusive,

 The key element of this strategy was to focus almost all new residential and commercial development around 4 of the county’s 6 Orange Line stations.
 About 25% of Arlington residents now use transit to get to work (national average is under 5%), and 10% don’t bother owning a car.
 The county has grown dramatically, both economically and population-wise, yet its charming old neighborhoods and many parks remain largely intact.
 All thanks to a one-sentence strategy.

-This has begun to change, unfortunately: influential developers occasionally destroy healthy lower-income neighborhoods in favor of high-end projects (as is currently proposed for the historic, mixed-income Westover neighborhood).
-But that’s not a failure of strategy: only of political will.
+This has begun to change, with influential developers destroying some healthy lower-income neighborhoods for high-end projects (as is proposed for the historic, mixed-income Westover neighborhood).
+But that’s not a failure of strategy: only of political will, as this letter attests.

 – Brent Toderian, principal, TODERIAN UrbanWORKS